CreepPork/python-influxdb-ups-monitor/README.md

 ## Usage

-1. Edit the `ups-monitor.py` file to add your own services to monitor via ping
+1. Edit the `ups-monitor.py` file to add your own services to monitor and return their values
 2. Configure your `telegraf.conf` (see example [here](#example-telegraf-configuration))
 3. It will create a metric called `upses`, use this in your Grafana dashboard
 4. Ready!